webix-hub/docs/data/datatable/columns_configuration.md

 In the above code the "title" column is 4 times bigger than the "id" one, which is 20 to 80 percent relation.

-{{sample 15_datatable/09_columns/02_autosize_column.html}}
+{{editor http://webix.com/snippet/0e7995d1	Adjusting Columns to the Parent Container}}

 ###Adjusting column to its content

 To adjust the width of a column to the related content size, you can use the **adjust** attribute.
-There are two options possible:
+There are three options possible:

-- data - adjusts column width to the content of the widest item in it;
+- "data" - adjusts column width to the content of the widest item in it;
+- "header" - adjusts column width to its header content;
-- header - adjusts column width to its header content.
+- true -  searches for the widest item among data and header(s) and adjusts column width to its content.

 ~~~js
 columns:[